uhm-descartes/ee645/morea/linear/linear.md

   - ff-nn
 ---

-Basics of linear models (focus on logistic regression)
+Basics of linear models (focus on visualizations and logistic regression)